 Cycling: Up to 51 miles, 5.5 hours, Elevation gain/loss: +1,217'/-1,820' on a mix of gravel and paved roads, hard-packed shingle and cycle trails

 Today is free to explore Dunedin at your leisure.
 The cultural mix of Maori and Scottish settlers gave the city a unique, quirky character.
 Add in the world’s steepest street with a maximum 35% grade, and New Zealand’s smallest bar at 1.8 meters wide, and you get the picture!
 The city also has the finest examples of Victorian and Edwardian architecture in the Southern Hemisphere, and the rail depot is considered one of the world’s most beautiful train stations.
 The stunning Otago Peninsula also hosts the only mainland breeding colony of the Royal Albatross and nesting grounds for the rare Yellow-eyed Penguins.
-Breakfast included.
+Meals not included.

 Cycling: 37 miles, 3.5 hours; Elevation gain/loss: +728' on mostly flat, hard-packed gravel cycle trails, with one tunnel.

 We drive from Clyde to the Gibbston Valley near Queenstown.
 Reaching a local winery, we gear up for our final ride.
 Our route initially winds through Gibbston Valley on part of the famous Queenstown Trails, where we have views of the scenic Kawarau River.
 While crossing a large suspension bridge, we may see bungee jumpers launching themselves toward the river below.
 Our ride brings us to Arrowtown, a charming gold rush village settled below the high peaks that surround the Arrow River.
 After lunch, postcard views are around every bend as we climb and descend to the aquamarine riverbed.
 The trail gradually turns onto quiet streets, signaling our arrival into Queenstown.
 We transfer by van to our lodgings.
 Tonight we celebrate our journey with a farewell dinner.
 All meals included.

 Cycling: 22 miles, 3 hours, Elevation gain/loss: +850'/-1,150' on hard-packed gravel cycle trails, with several suspension bridges; driving: 1.5 hours

 The trip concludes with a group transfer at 8:30am to the Queenstown Airport.
 Consider extending your stay to explore Milford Sound, take a jet boat ride on Shotover River, or even experience bungee jumping.
 Breakfast included.